-This conversion program for Microsoft Windows reads an ADIF log, determines all of the unique entities and zones worked, and writes the corresponding QSO data to the official scoresheet.
-Unlike previous versions of this program, there is no copy/paste involved - the program does almost all the work!
+This conversion program for Microsoft Windows reads an ADIF log file, extracts all of the unique entities and zones worked, and writes the corresponding QSO data to the official Scoresheet.

 C:\ADIF to CQ DX Marathon

 You may install the program anywhere you wish, but avoid the C:\Program Files directory, due to possible file protection issues with Windows Vista and later.

 - Select properties option.